androidautohacks/AABrowser/README.md

 > [!CAUTION]
 > **Beware of Fake Websites**
-> Fake websites impersonating AA Browser have appeared. **This GitHub repository (https://github.com/kododake/AABrowser) is the ONLY official source.** To prevent malware infections and financial damage, absolutely do not trust or download from any other websites.
+> Fake websites impersonating AA Browser have appeared. **This GitHub repository (https://github.com/kododake/AABrowser) and https://aabrowser.app are the ONLY official sources.** To prevent malware infections and financial damage, absolutely do not trust or download from any other websites.